Dixie Chicks comments on George W. Bush: Media appearances

 Toby Keith (pictured in 2008) displayed a doctored photo of Maines and the Iraqi president Saddam Hussein at his concerts.

 At their first show of the Dixie Chicks' American tour, on May 1 in Greenville, South Carolina, Maines wore a T-shirt bearing the words "Dare to Be Free".
-An anti-Dixie Chicks concert was held in a neighbouring town.
+An anti-Dixie Chicks concert was held in a neighboring town.
 Following death threats, metal detectors were installed at the Dixie Chicks shows.
 In Dallas, Maines had to be escorted by police to a concert and then the airport.
 She installed 24-hour security outside her home, and trash was dumped outside Strayer's home.

 The Dixie Chicks appeared naked on the May 2 cover of Entertainment Weekly, covered in words and phrases ascribed to them during the controversy, including "traitors", "Saddam's Angels", "Dixie Sluts", "proud Americans", "hero", "free speech" and "brave".
 The cover further alienated fans.
 In the issue, Maines said that the Dixie Chicks had "nothing but support for the troops" and did not hate people who supported the war.
-All the band supported her, saying: "Natalie's comment came from frustration that we all shared — we were apparently days away from war and still left with a lot of questions."
+All the band supported her, saying: "Natalie's comment came from frustration that we all shared— we were apparently days away from war and still left with a lot of questions."